 Study Area

 The project study area was the Laguna Madre of the Padre Island National Seashore.
 The latitude lines 27.6 N and 26.2 N were used for the northern and southern boundaries of the study area, respectively.
-The western boundary stretched past US Highway 77 while the eastern boundary extended into the Gulf of Mexico.
+The western boundary stretched past US Highway 77, while the eastern boundary extended into the Gulf of Mexico.

 Study Period